guylev38/game-of-life-website/README.md

-# game-of-life-website
+# Game of Life
-A website simulating Conway's game of life
+A website simulating Conway's game of life.
+Live Demo: